MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Step 3: Query
 ---------------------

-Now that the database has been enriched with all of the properties necessary for analysis, it is not necessary to construct a **query**.
+Now that the database has been enriched with all of the properties necessary for analysis, it is now necessary to construct a **query**.
 Queries enable us to search the database for particular set of linguistic objects of interest.

-First, return to the Corpus Summary view by selecting 'tutorial-username' from the top navigation header.
+First, return to the Corpus Summary view by selecting 'iscan-tutorial-x' from the top navigation header.
 In this view, there is a series of property categories which you can navigate through to add filters to your search.

 In this case, we want to make a query for: